Qubic-Hub/qubic-wallet/README.md

 # Contribution - Bug reports

 Feel free to contribute to the project.
-Just create an MR. Tests are being written and will be added to the repo.
-Until then, checking is manual.
-Feel free to post any found bugs in Issues page.
+Just create an MR. Feel free to post any found bugs in Issues page.
+We cannot support you in any case.
+You are welcome to provide updates, bugfixes or other code changes by pull requests.

 # Donations